Land Rover Range Rover Evoque Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Estimated insurance rates for a Land Rover Range Rover Evoque are $1,314 a year with full coverage.
-Comprehensive costs on average $270, collision insurance costs $426, and liability is $460.
-Liability-only insurance costs around $510 a year, and high-risk driver insurance costs around $2,834.
-Teen drivers pay the most at up to $4,998 a year.
+The average insurance rates for a Land Rover Range Rover Evoque are $1,314 a year including full coverage.
+Comprehensive costs an estimated $270 a year, collision insurance costs $426, and liability costs around $460.
+Liability-only insurance costs as low as $510 a year, and high-risk driver insurance costs around $2,834.
+16-year-old drivers cost the most to insure at up to $4,998 a year.

 Average premium for full coverage: $1,314

-Full coverage includes $500 comprehensive and collision deductibles, minimum liability limits, and includes uninsured motorist and medical coverage.
-Rates include averaging for all U.S. states and for all Range Rover Evoque models.
+Prices include $500 policy deductibles, 30/60 bodily injury liability limits, and includes UM/UIM and medical coverage.
+Prices are averaged for all 50 U.S. states and Range Rover Evoque trim levels.

-For a 40-year-old driver, insurance rates for a Land Rover Range Rover Evoque range from as low as $510 for the bare minimum liability coverage to the much higher price of $2,834 for high-risk insurance.
+For a 40-year-old driver, Land Rover Range Rover Evoque insurance rates range from as low as $510 for a discount liability-only rate to a high of $2,834 for a driver who requires high-risk insurance.

-Choosing to live in a large city can make a big difference on auto insurance rates.
-Rural areas are statistically proven to have a lower frequency of collision claims than larger metro areas.
-The example below illustrates how your location can change car insurance rates.
+Where you live can have significant affects on the price of auto insurance.
+More rural locations are shown to have a lower frequency of comprehensive and collision claims than congested cities.
+The diagram below illustrates how your location can change insurance prices.

 Use the form below to get customized rates for your location.